World View Enterprises: History

 In March, 2018, World View announced that it had raised an additional $26.5 million in "Series C" funding.

 In August 2018, Matteo Genna joined World View as senior vice president.

 In February 2019, Ryan Hartman was named World View CEO.

 On June 5, 2019, a 16-day Stratollite Mission Milestone was achieved.

 On October 1, 2019, a 32-day Stratollite Mission Milestone was achieved.

 On 13 April 2020, Ryan Hartman said in an interview that World View would delay market-entry plans for their products (mainly the Stratollite) and furlough staff because of the COVID-19 pandemic.

 On 4 October 2021, World View announced their commercial flights will begin in 2024 out of Spaceport Grand Canyon.
 Explorer-class flights, which begin with Flight #21, cost $50,000 per seat.

 In February 2022, Dale Hipsh joined World View as president of tourism and exploration.

 In October 2022, the Arizona Court of Appeals found a contract provision to sell $14 million of Pima County land to World View for $10 unconstitutional.

 On 13 January 2023, World View announced that it had agreed to go public through a SPAC merger later that year.
 The company would be listed at New York Stock Exchange.
 The merger would value the company at $350 million.
 At the time of the announcement, the company had conducted more than 120 stratospheric flights, working with a variety of companies and government agencies.

+On 1 April 2026, Ondas, Inc. announced that it had completed its acquisition of World View.
+It was announced that World View would continue to operate as a wholly owned subsidiary of Ondas, Inc.